 A pale centre and deformed growth are typical signs of too little light.
 Offer at least an hour of direct sunlight, especially in the winter months, to provide the vital nutrients that'll be converted into plant sugars.

 Scorched or browned edges on the older leaves are the result of too little water and over-exposure to the sun.
 Although Sempervivums are a superb choice for plants in sunny locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every week, starting from an indirect location to a few hours of morning/evening sun over the course of a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot (in the spring) to wrap the roots around moister soil.

 Over-supplementing a Sempervivum will bring nothing but grief in the likes of yellowing leaves and weak, dramatic growth.
 Although a six-weekly feed is an excellent way to promote good health, dry soil and fertiliser salts will quickly lead to the burning of roots.
 The advice for this issue is to pre-moisten the compost beforehand and reduce the frequency of fertilisations somewhat.

 Sempervivum consists of around ninety species, fourteen of which are non-artificial 'nothospecies' that have naturally hybridised between two species.
 Carl Linnaeus first described the genus back in 1753, using the Latin words, semper & vivus, that translates to 'forever living'.
 This refers to the lack of leaf-loss over the autumn and winter, as well as surviving in adverse locations.